-- Road traffic incidents loss of vehicle control: Ethics & Compliance of our own personnel, our - contractors, and subcontractors; - Environment: potential spills, generation of waste, and emissions to air, withdrawal of emissions
+- Road traffic incidents loss of vehicle control: - contractors, and subcontractors; - Environment: potential spills, generation of waste, and emissions to air, withdrawal of emissions

 Loss of monetization opportunities for gas and

 Exposure to major cyber security incidents.

 KPO works on reducing negative impacts of the above risks through its management systems and continuous assessment in order to positively shape business strategy and change management.